Intro

 Tap the first icon from left and draw the face outline onto the photograph.
 This outline is subsequently used as the outer boundary for the sampling grid on theĀ sampling pageĀ and is also used to calculate the face area.
 The outline is saved in theĀ FaceID_outline.csv / dxfĀ file which is included in theĀ Rock Face ZIP file. Ā

-Tap on the Laser Station list to select the reference station.
-ReadĀ this articleĀ on how to add a laser station to this list (for fresh/new installations this list will be empty).
+Tap on the Laser Station / Survey Point list to select the reference laser station / point.
+ReadĀ this articleĀ on how to add a laser station and survey points to this list.
+For new installations this list will be empty.

 šĀ B) Georeferencing a LiDAR scan

-TheĀ georeferencing toolbarĀ in the 3D View is located in the lower left corner and is used to register the LiDAR scan in 3D space.
-Any existing georeferencing information from the 2D View / face photograph will be automatically inherited.
+TheĀ georeferencing toolbarĀ is located in the lower left corner and is used to register the LiDAR scan in 3D space.
+Any existing georeferencing information from the picture / face photograph will be automatically inherited and used for the LiDAR scan as well.
 The workflow below assumes that you have already a georeferenced photograph in the project.

-Tap alignment button in lower left corner (first from left in georeferencing toolbar in 3D View)
+Now, tap the 'Rotate to Align' button in lower left corner (first from left in georeferencing toolbar)

-You'll then see guide lines that are perpendicularly oriented to the heading value.
-Use slider to rotate the point cloud until it aligns with the guide lines and the blue heading arrow.
-The rock face should be parallel to the guide lines on the ground and perpendicular to the blue arrow.
+You'll then see guide lines that are oriented perpendicular to the heading value (blue heading arrow).
+Use slider to rotate the 3D scan until it aligns with the guide lines.
+For fine adjustment use the plus and minus stepper buttons.
+The rock face should align with the guide lines on the ground and be facing the same way as the blue arrow.

 Before rotation.
 Not aligned with the blue heading arrow pointing towards 348 (North)